microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution06.md

                 - Select `raw` for the data type
                 - Enter the test device data as the message for the body
             - Select `Send` to send the message to the Event Hub queue for processing by the MedTech service
-                - If sucessful, you'll see the status as Created with the code 201 as shown in the following image.
+                - If successful, you'll see the status as Created with the code 201 as shown in the following image.
                 - On the `Event Hub Namespace` Overview page in the Azure portal, you'll' see that the messages are posted to the queue in the `Incoming Messages` section.
         **Note:** `bearerToken` has expiration, so if you get Authentication errors in any requests, re-run `AuthorizeGetToken SetBearer` to get a new `bearerToken`.